 Five Assignments: Instructors will assign five group-based assignments that will require work outside class.
-1) Mapping wicked problems and identifying stakeholder groups; 2) Mapping a socio-technical systems transition; 3) Developing future visions; 4) The spatio-temporal matrix; 5) Designing systems interventions.
-Collectively, these 5 assignments are intended to introduce students to an emerging Transition Design approach to solving wicked problems and seeding/catalzying systems-level change.
+Collectively, these 5 assignments are intended to introduce students to an emerging Transition Design approach to solving wicked problems and seeding/catalyzing systems-level change.
 Assignments will be introduced in class, but will require homework outside class.
-Some assignments will have final presentations during class time and others will not.
-Large project canvases will provided to each group to fill out in analog form.
-These may be photographed and uploaded to the Group’s Medium site: All assignments will be documented/submitted in a team medium site.
 More information about these assignments can be found in the Assignments and Requirements and Grading pages of this website.
 The course schedule and content will be updated on a regular basis so please check the appropriate class page prior to each class.

 Accessing Readings: There is a dedicated website page for each class in this course that contains a description of the content, a reading list and discussion prompts.
+Required readings may be accessed via the Perusall platform, but we recommend downloading texts to build a Transition Design library.
 Whenever possible, external links to the readings have been provided.
 Readings that are not publicly available are indicated with an asterisk and can accessed by CMU students via the class BOX folder, organized by the class TA.
 Readings may change slightly throughout the semester, so please do not download the entire box at once.
 Check back frequently to look for changes and updates.
 (External educational partners who are unable to access some texts should contact us directly at email@example.com and they will be sent directly).